Recharge plug-in hybrid cars

 What is the difference between a mild hybrid, a full hybrid and a plug-in hybrid?

-A mild hybrid uses the electric motor to assist the combustion engine.
+A mild hybrid, which can’t be charged via a cable, uses the electric motor to assist the combustion engine.
 A full hybrid has a larger electric motor and battery than a mild hybrid.
 A full hybrid can power the car using the electric motor for short distances and recharges its battery using the engine or through regenerative braking.
 A plug-in hybrid can be recharged by literally plugging it into a home charging station or using a public charging station.
 A plug-in hybrid offers a greater pure electric range thanks to a larger battery pack and electric motor.
 A plug-in hybrid will meet the daily commuting needs of many people.

-Which Volvo models are available as a Twin Engine plug-in hybrid car?
+Which Volvo models are available as a Recharge plug-in hybrid car?

-As from 2019, all our models are available with Twin Engine plug-in hybrid powertrain technology.
+As from 2019, all our models are available with Recharge plug-in hybrid powertrain technology.

-What charging cables are available for my Volvo Twin Engine?
+What charging cables are available for my Volvo Recharge?

-Your Volvo Twin Engine plug-in hybrid comes with a standard charging cable that meets high electrical safety requirements (Mode 2).
-Available in different variants (6A, 8A or 10A depending on market), this 4.5 m cable allows up to 1.4–2.3 kW charging via a household socket.
-This cable is also available in an optional 8 m variant.
-For shorter charging times at home, you can complement with a 1-phase 16A “Blue Plug” cable capable of up to 3.5 kW charging.
-This cable is available as 4.5 m and 8 m.
-And for a really integrated and easy-to-use charging solution at home, a 3-phase 16A Volvo Cars Wallbox will be available later in 2019.
-Capable of delivering up to 22 Kw, this powerful Mode 3 home charging station is also compatible with coming generations of plug-in hybrid and pure electric cars.
+Your Volvo Recharge plug-in hybrid comes with a standard charging cable that meets high electrical safety requirements (Mode 2).
+Available in different variants (6A, 8A or 10A depending on market), this 7 m cable allows up to 1.4–2.3 kW charging via a household socket.
+For shorter charging times at home, you can complement with either a 1-phase 16A “Blue Plug” cable or a 3-phase 16A “Red Plug” cable capable of up to 3.5 kW (1-phase) or 11 kW (3-phase) charging.
+And for a really convenient and fast charging at home: complement your home electrical by installing our 3-phase wallbox.
+Capable of charging up to 22 kW, this wallbox is also compatible with future generations of electric cars.

 For convenient and secure charging out of home, there’s also a Mode 3 charging cable 1-phase 16A available as an accessory.
-This 4.5 m or 8 m cable delivers up to 3.5 kW and is convenient to have on hand when there are no cables at the charging station.
+This 4.5 m cable is convenient to have on hand when there are no cables at the charging station.
 For more detailed information, please contact your Volvo car dealer.

 Our other electrified powertrains